-The B.Tech Interior Design fourth-year degree will be offered on a full-time (one-year) or part-time (two year) basis.
+The Bachelor of Technology in Interior Design fourth-year degree will be offered on a full-time (one-year) or part-time (two year) basis.
 Entrance to fourth year is subject to approval by the Head of Department in consultation with staff as well as a minimum of 60 % final mark in each subject at third year level.
 If the diplomate does not obtain a minimum of 60 % average for each subject they must have worked full-time in an interior design office as a designer for at least 12 months before being considered for acceptance into the fourth year of study.
 A maximum of 12 diplomates will be allowed to register each year and these places will be approved by the Head of Department in consultation with staff members.

-5 RE-REGISTRATION RULES
+2.9 RE-REGISTRATION RULES

 A fourth year student who fails the practical and theoretical component of the programme will be required to re-submit both components the following year.

 Re-admission to fourth year is at the discretion of the Head of Department.
-A motivation letter to the Head of Department for re-admission must be submitted before the end of the preceding academic year.
-The application will be considered and the applicant notified of the result within 1st 2 weeks of the beginning of the following academic year.
+A motivation letter to the Head of Department for readmission must be submitted before the end of the preceding academic year.
+The application will be considered and the applicant notified of the result within 1 st 2 weeks of the beginning of the following academic year.

-6. INDICATIVE CONTENT
+5. INDICATIVE CONTENT

-6.1 NATIONAL DIPLOMA: INTERIOR DESIGN First Year/Extended Programme 2nd Year
+5.1 NATIONAL DIPLOMA IN INTERIOR DESIGN First Year/Extended Programme 2nd Year

-6.1.1 DESIGN STUDIES I
+5.1.1 DESIGN STUDIES I